-Load Line #6, which is inclusive of the MRS, is federal property that is licensed to the OHARNG for future use as a military training site.
+Load Line #1, inclusive of the MRS, is federal property, which is licensed to the OHARNG for use as a military training site.
 The purpose of the RI field work was to evaluate for the presence of MEC and MC associated with the historical activities at the MRS in support of the intended future use.
-This NFA Proposed Plan addresses surface soil, sediment, and surface water at the MRS where the release of MC associated with shaped charges may have occurred.
+This NFA Proposed Plan addresses surface soil at the MRS where the release of MEC consisting of triple-base propellant reportedly occurred.
+There are no nearby surface water features where surface water and/or sediment may be impacted.
 The selected remedy at any MRS must also be protective of groundwater, which is monitored under the facility-wide groundwater monitoring program and in accordance with the Director's Final Findings and Orders (Ohio EPA, 2004).

-Due to former operations and the fact that the site is still being investigated under the IRP, the potential exists for non-MMRP chemicals of concern (COCs) or other non-munitions-related hazards to be present at the Firestone Test Facility MRS. Response actions associated with non-MMRP-related hazards will be addressed under the IRP and are not included in this NFA Proposed Plan.
+Due to former operations and the fact that the site is still being investigated under the IRP, the potential exists for non-MMRP chemicals of concern (COCs) or other non-munitions related hazards to be present at the Load Line #1A MRS. Response actions associated with non-MMRP related hazards will be addressed under the IRP and are not included in this NFA Proposed Plan.